rtmigo/file_errors/README.md

 ## isNotEmpty

-Occurs when you try to delete a directory but it contains files.
+Occurs when you try to non-recursively delete a directory but it contains files.